 Once you have logged in to your chosen database:

 1. Select the relevant section of the database and use the search options provided to search for your case.
 Search by subject term or keywords and type in words relevant to your subject area.
 Be aware that databases search in different ways for words so use the search help options in the database to help you to construct your search.
-Refer to the Quick Guides to Key Databases and the help pages for individual databases on the Electronic Law Library as necessary.
+Refer to our Guides to Key Databases and the help pages for individual databases on the Law Databases page as necessary.

 2. If you are unsuccessful: